ketchup-doraemon/Morophology_Team4/README.md

 # Morophology_Team4

-### Deadline : January 12
+## NOTICE

-### As the volume of dataset is too large to be uploaded, please put the dataset in src/trainer.
+#### As the volume of dataset is too large to be uploaded, please put the dataset in src/trainer.
-### If you don't have bin file, you can convert txt file to bin file using the following python code.
+#### If you don't have bin file, you can convert txt file to bin file using the following python code.

 ```
 from gensim.scripts.glove2word2vec import glove2word2vec